oraclekid12/rulebook2024/content.md

 > \
 > **B. There is an ongoing block attempt**\
 > After a Methuselah has declared a block attempt with any minion, they may use effects that force the currently blocking minion to attempt to block
 > (no other minion can attempt to block until this attempt is resolved).
+A Methuselah may attempt to block with multiple minions subsequently.
 >
 > > **REMINDER**\
 > > To see if a block attempt succeeds, compare the acting minion's stealth to the blocking minion's intercept.\